-The purpose of this course is to provide a general overview of individual and community health and wellness.
-Students will learn the components of health vs wellness and identify risks associated with certain behavior and health choices.
-Each student will research specific health and wellness topics and complete assessment in particular areas of their own life.
-This will allow the students to take classroom material and make real world application for not only themselves but also their family and community.
+The purpose of this course is to provide a general overview of exercise science and its associated careers.
+Students will learn the different professions, their history, and path to achieving a degree or entrance into their chosen career.
+This will allow the students to take classroom material and make real world application for their future.